 Digital media continues to inspire lots of new customer research methods.
 There are lots of myths, perceptions and misconceptions surrounding digital vs. traditional research methods.
-So what’s available and what are the issues and opportunities when choosing between digital vs. traditional research methods?
-Booming options are a boon for market researchers everywhere.
+So what’s available and what factors affect the choice between digital vs. traditional research methods?
+For sure, the booming range of options are a boon for market researchers everywhere.

 Traditional research methods